vantage-sh/docs.vantage.sh/docs/rbac.md

 3. On the Teams view, Owners can manage, add, or delete teams.
    - To add a team, click **+ New Team**.
 Add a **Name** and **Description**, then click **Create Team**.
    - To delete a team, hover over the team's name in the team list, then click **Delete**.

+### Map Team to SSO Group (Owners Only)

+Account Owners can map SSO groups to teams within Vantage.
+The matching teams first need to be created following the steps above.
+Then, follow the [Set Up SSO Group Mapping for Teams](/sso#set-up-sso-group-mappings) instructions for information on how to map teams.

 ### Manage a Team (Team Owners)
 To manage a team, select the team from the **Teams** list.
 Three tabs are displayed: General, Members, and Access.